captainbrosset/inactive-css/rules.md

 - height has no effect on this element since it's an inline element
 - width has no effect on this element since it's an inline element

+# Margin and padding properties on tables

+- margin has no effect on this element since it is has a table-cell display type
+- margin has no effect on this element since it is has a table-column display type
+- margin has no effect on this element since it is has a table-column-group display type
+- margin has no effect on this element since it is has a table-footer-group display type
+- margin has no effect on this element since it is has a table-header-group display type
+- margin has no effect on this element since it is has a table-row display type
+- margin has no effect on this element since it is has a table-row-group display type
+- padding has no effect on this element since it has a table-row-group display type
+- padding has no effect on this element since it has a table-header-group display type
+- padding has no effect on this element since it has a table-footer-group display type
+- padding has no effect on this element since it has a table-row display type
+- padding has no effect on this element since it has a table-column-group display type
+- padding has no effect on this element since it has a table-column display type

 # Grid & flex properties

 - grid-X has no effect on this element since it doesn't define a grid layout (try adding display:grid)